-A few months ago I picked up this little settee for $15 at a yard sale.
+My own leather project involves a cute settee with very simple lines.
+I picked up this little settee for $15 at a yard sale.
 I love the proportions of it and those gorgeous legs.

 The funny thing is I was sure that this was a vintage piece of furniture based on the shape and condition, but then I found a receipt on the underside.

 I knew this would be the perfect piece to reupholster with leather from Leather Hide Store.